blase147/OOP-School-Library/README.md

 ## 📖 OOP-School-Library<a name="about-project"></a>

-In this project, I achieved the following
+In this project, I achieved the following;

 - Created a class Classroom with @label instance variable, should be initialized in the constructor.
 - Updated Class Student.